meffie/talks/wit-bash/mastering-bash.md

 ===============

 The next and primary challenge is to find a way to sort the letters of a word.
-Here's an idiomatic perl one-liner;
+Here's an idiomatic perl one-liner,

     $ echo apple | perl -lane 'print sort split //' aelpp

-Let's use this to generate the keys for each word;
+Let's use this to generate the keys for each word,

     $ cat words | perl -lane 'print sort split //' > keys

-Next, combine the keys and the words into an index file;
+Next, combine the keys and the words into an index file,

     $ paste -d: keys words > index